datawire/bakerstreet/README.md

 * automatically splitting traffic among all healthy services sharing the same name in the system
 * making load balancing more efficient and robust by using local load balancers
 * removing problematic instances from the rotation more quickly by using local health checkers
-* enabling canary testing for staged testing and deployment of service upgrades.
+* enabling canary testing for staged testing and deployment of service upgrades

 Baker Street consists of three components:

-* Sherlock - a routing system with local instances corresponding to each instance of your application to determine where connections from that instance should go
+* Sherlock - an HAProxy-based routing system with local instances corresponding to each instance of your application to determine where connections from that instance should go
 * Watson - a health checker with local instances corresponding to each instance of your application
-* Datawire Directory - a global registration service recording server availability that receives availability information from each Watson instance and pushes changes in availability to local Sherlock instances as needed.
+* Datawire Directory - a global service discovery mechanism that receives availability information from each Watson instance and pushes changes in availability to local Sherlock instances as needed

 ##Baker Street System Requirements